carlsonlab/straightlinewasalie/README.md

 **Q: You must really like this album.**

 A: Yeah, it's pretty good.
-I mean, there's a whole song about mosquitoes.
+I mean, there's a song called "Mosquitoes," which is just great.
+There's also a really pretty verse on "Metal" that's basically about symbiosis:

+> _And I know I'm a collaboration_
+>
+> _Bacteria, carbon, and light_
+>
+> _A florid orchestration_
+>
+> _A recipe of fortune and time_

 **Q: Do you like any of their other stuff?**